 Those rewards and punishments don’t need to be formal or explicit – in fact, culture exists largely under the surface.
 As Professor Edgar Schein at MIT put it, “culture is the deepest, and often unconscious part of group dynamics.
 This is what it makes it so hard to grasp & understand.
 At the same time, once culture develops it covers every function of the team.
 Imagine a tree growing and spreading its roots deeper and deeper in the ground.”

-Culture in practice: The way we do things around here
+Company culture in practice: The way we do things around here

 While we could nerd out for days on the academic research around culture (see our Culture Wisdom library on Github), it’s important to be practical in the way you communicate the idea of culture to your team.
-So how does one of today’s top business leaders describe culture?
+So how does one of today’s top business leaders describe company culture?

 Brian Chesky, CEO of Airbnb, describes it as:

 “a thousand things, a thousand times.
 It’s living the core values when you hire; when you write an email; when you are working on a project; when you are walking in the hall.
 We have the power, by living the values, to build the culture.
 We also have the power, by breaking the values, to f*ck up the culture.
 Each one of us has this opportunity, this burden.”

 Every company has a unique culture!
 However, there are company culture archetypes that you can observe – 6 of them, in fact.

 Why 6?
 Professor O’Reilly and his team have found in their research that there are 6 key dimensions of culture to consider: adaptability, collaboration, customer-orientation, results-orientation, detail-orientation, and focus on principles.